frontpage.

 The invasion likely would have been stalled, and the alternate plan was blockade of the islands to interdict food supplies, and Hirohito is on the record after the war as saying he feared a Lord of the Flies-style mass breakdown of society after famine.

 But the reason an invasion was planned rather than waiting for starvation was that Stalin was planning to invade.
-I.e, if the US were OK with Japan's ending up in the Soviet orbit, both a nuclear attack and an invasion could have been avoided.
+I.e, if the US had been OK with Japan's ending up in the Soviet orbit, both a nuclear attack and an invasion could have been avoided.

 The USSR had just taken Manchuria (Korea) and the US wanted Japan in our pocket and to intimidate the USSR.
 No need to repeat atrocity apologia.
 Japan in that era was evil af, kind of like Israel today (but in sheer numbers, Japan killed way more people), but that doesn't mean they should be nuked.